 Gunter’s Front Porch

 This is the front porch of Roger’s double-wide mobile home, located ten miles southwest of Palatka.
 Again, the organization jumps out in this photo.
-Check out the neatly aligned pairs of rubber boots against the far wall.
+It may seem like a small thing, but check out the neatly aligned pairs of rubber boots against the wall.

 The neatness and attention to detail is apparent inside Roger’s ammunition reloading room.
 On the back-paneled wall hang several dozen trophy wild turkey beards.